MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_DynamicSearchAds.md

 - **Target specific webpages**: You choose specific pages of your website to target based on their URL, category, page title, or page content.
 This is a good idea if you want to set different bids for different parts of your website or to make sure you're not targeting parts of your website that are not relevant to your campaign goal.

   - **Exact URLs**: Enter or paste your webpages' exact URLs, one URL per line.
-  - **Rules**: Use the “contains” operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
+  - **Rules**: Use the â€œcontainsâ€ operator to target URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
 If you use the "and" condition (for example, URL contains "food" and URL contains "delivery"), make sure that you have webpages that meet all the specified conditions on your website.
-  - A "page title" is the text that appears at the top of a webpage—in your website's code, it's the text in this area:
+  - A "page title" is the text that appears at the top of a webpageâ€”in your website's code, it's the text in this area:

     ```
     <head>
       <title>This is the page title</title>
     </head>
     ```
-  - "Page content" is the visible text on a webpage—in your website's code, it's the text between these tags:
+  - "Page content" is the visible text on a webpageâ€”in your website's code, it's the text between these tags:

     `<body></body>`
 - **Negative dynamic ad targets**: In the **Dynamic ad targets** tab, you have the option to select **Negative dynamic ad targets**.
 Negative dynamic ad targets allow you to target specific webpages to exclude at campaign or ad group level. <br> <br> To select your **Negative dynamic ad targets**, follow these steps: From the navigation menu on the left, hover over **Campaigns** and select **Dynamic ad targets** > **Negative dynamic ad targets**.
 Then, you can choose to target specific pages of your website to exclude based on their URL, category, page title, or page content.

   - **Exact URLs**: Enter or paste your webpages' exact URLs that you want to exclude, one URL per line.
-  - **Rules**: Use the “contains” operator to exclude URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
+  - **Rules**: Use the â€œcontainsâ€ operator to exclude URLs, categories, page titles, or page content that contains specific words or a specific sequence of characters.
 If you use the "and" condition (for example, URL contains "food" and URL contains "delivery"), make sure that you have webpages that meet all the specified conditions on your website.

 > [!IMPORTANT]
 > Once an auto target has been created, its conditions cannot be changed.